 > We believe in one God, whom manifests Himself in three forms: The Father, The Messiah (The Son), and The Holy Spirit.
 The Sh'ma ("Hear O Yisra'el, YHVH our God, YHVH is one" Deut.
 6:4) teaches that God is one (Echad / a compound unity).
 God is the creator and ruler of all things.
 He alone has made, does make, and will make all things.
 He alone is our God.
 He was, He is, and He will be.
 He is the first and the last, the Aleph (Alpha) and the Tav (Omega), and besides Him there is no other.

 > We believe that Yeshua HaMashiach (Jesus The Messiah) is The Anointed One all of the scriptures point to, and also the primary builder of The Kingdom Of Heaven.
 We believe in His virgin birth, His miracles, His vicarious and atoning death through His shed blood, His bodily resurrection, His ascension to the right hand of The Father, and in His personal return in power and glory to judge the living and the dead.

 > We believe for the redemption of "fallen" sinful men regeneration by the Holy Spirit is absolutely essential.
-Repenting of personal sin and turning to God's ways, a personal faith in the Lord Yeshua HaMashiach (Jesus The Messiah), and the fruit of the Spirit manifesting itself in a holy life are evidences of this regeneration.
-God's redemption has always been accomplished by a personal faith and trust in Him.
+Repenting of personal sin and turning to God's ways, personal faith in the Lord Yeshua HaMashiach (Jesus The Messiah), and the fruit of the Spirit manifesting itself in a holy life are evidence of this regeneration.
+God's redemption has always been accomplished by personal faith and trust in Him.
 Works of The Law (Torah), or any righteous acts has not and will not redeem anyone from sin and its consequences.